kosamad/Cosmo-Keys/README.md

 3. To create a game that can be used by VI and sighted users with little differences in functionality.

-- #### First Time User Goals
+- #### First Time User Goals (Visually Impaired)

-   1. To play a game that allows a user (sighted or VI) to practise typing and get feedback for correct/incorrect answers.
+   1. I want to play a game to practise my typing.

-   2. To be able to navigate the page without any difficulties inc using a screen reader or computer magnifyer.
+   2. I want to be able to navigate the page without any difficulties inc using a screen reader or computer magnifyer.

-   3. To be able to find the rules of the game and understand game play.
+   3. I want to be able to find the rules of the game and understand game play.

  - #### Frequent/Return User Goals

-  1. To be able to alter the level of difficulty that mathces current skill level.
+  1. I want to be able to alter the level of difficulty that mathces my current skill level.

-  2. To be able to quickly navigate to the game play page.
+  2. I want to be able to quickly navigate to the game play page.

-  3. To be able to follow the museum on a chosen social media platform.

   ---